Raffa064/DoomFire/readme.md

 I maked this Doom game fire algorithm for learn more of the javascript lenguage, in that i am a beginner.
 This algorithm is very easy to add winds, and have a beautiful result.
-It basically get the bottomside pixels value and decrease it to take the [smoth color effect](#smoth).
+It basically get the bottomside pixels value and decrease it to take the [smooth color effect](#smooth).
 This project is based by [Filipe Deschamps's code](https://github.com/filipedeschamps/doom-fire-algorithm).

 For this projects i choose to use the Factory and Observer design patterns: